saahyl-rafiq/gitproficiency_a/README.md

 	* commit this change back
 	* push this commit to your forked repo of gitproficiency_a

-	discussion: this tests the ability to perform a commit and a push to another external repo.
+	discussion: this tests the ability to perform a commit and a push to external repo.

 4. send a pull request to github name "kleetus" for gitproficiency_a for your fork